Skip to content

 Maybe you’re just starting out with art journaling, so go from there and tell yourself that you’re a beginner, and give yourself some break.

-If you don’t have the foundation for big expectations, then those expectations will leave you feeling like a wet cat stuck on a tree.
+If you don’t have the foundation for setting big expectations, then those expectations will leave you feeling like a wet cat stuck in a tree.

 Practical art journal tips